Sylvia Beach: Shakespeare and Company

-Shakespeare and Company quickly attracted both French and American readers, including aspiring writers to whom Beach offered hospitality and encouragement as well as books.
-As the franc dropped in value and the favorable exchange rate attracted a huge influx of Americans, Beach's shop flourished and soon needed more space.
+Shakespeare and Company quickly attracted French and American readers, including aspiring writers to whom Beach offered hospitality, encouragement, and books.
+As the franc dropped in value and the favorable exchange rate attracted many Americans, her shop flourished and soon needed more space.
 In May 1921, Shakespeare and Company moved to 12 rue de l'Odéon, just across the street from Monnier's Maison des Amis des Livres.

 In July 1920, Beach met Irish writer James Joyce at a dinner party hosted by French poet André Spire.
-Soon after, Joyce joined Beach's lending library.
+Soon after, Joyce joined her lending library.
 Joyce had been trying, unsuccessfully, to publish his manuscript for his masterpiece, Ulysses, and Beach, seeing his frustration, offered to publish it.
 Shakespeare and Company gained considerable fame after it published Ulysses in 1922, as a result of Joyce's inability to get an edition out in English-speaking countries.
-Beach would later be financially stranded when Joyce signed on with another publisher, leaving Beach in debt after she had bankrolled, and suffered severe losses from, the publication of Ulysses.
+She was later financially stranded when Joyce signed on with another publisher, leaving her in debt after she had bankrolled, and suffered severe losses from, the publication of Ulysses.

 Shakespeare and Company experienced financial difficulty throughout the Great Depression of the 1930s but remained supported by wealthy friends, including Bryher.
-In 1936 when Beach thought that she would be forced to close her shop, André Gide organized a group of writers into a club called Friends of Shakespeare and Company.
-Subscribers paid 200 francs a year to attend readings at Shakespeare and Company.
+In 1936, when Beach thought she would be forced to close her shop, André Gide organized a group of writers into a club called Friends of Shakespeare and Company.
+Subscribers paid 200 francs a year to attend readings at the bookstore.
 Although subscriptions were limited to a select group of 200 people (the maximum number the store could accommodate), the renown of the French and American authors participating in readings during those two years attracted considerable attention to the store.
 Beach recalled that by then, "we were so glorious with all these famous writers and all the press we received that we began to do very well in business".
 Violette Leduc describes meeting her and the ambiance of the shop in her autobiography La Bâtarde.
-Shakespeare and Company remained open after the Fall of Paris, but by the end of 1941, Beach was forced to close.
+Shakespeare and Company remained open after the Fall of Paris, but by the end of 1941, she was forced to close it.

 She was interned for six months during World War II at Vittel until Tudor Wilkinson managed to secure her release in February 1942.
 Following her release she occasionally assisted the American member of the French Resistance, Drue Leyton, in sheltering allied airmen shot down in France.
 Beach kept her books hidden in a vacant apartment upstairs at 12 rue de l'Odeon.
 Ernest Hemingway symbolically "liberated" the shop in person in 1944, but it never re-opened for business.